junxit/us-congress-bills-113/derived/amendments.md

 ### 29 U.S.C. § 2822

-> in subsection (c), by striking “period, that—” all that follows through paragraph (2) and inserting “period, that the plan is inconsistent with the provisions of this title.”; and
+> in subsection (c), by striking “period, that—” and all that follows through paragraph (2) and inserting “period, that the plan is inconsistent with the provisions of this title.”; and

 | | |
 |---|---|